Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The outer conditions of a person's life will always be found to reflect their inner beliefs."
+> "No amount of regretting can change the past, and no amount of worrying can change the future."
-> — **James Allen**
+> — **Roy T. Bennett**

 ---